Constellation-Labs/documentation-hub/sdk/guides/setup-a-metagraph/building-metagraph-intances/01-building-metagraph-l0-instances copy.md

 ```

 - You should see that 1 file and 1 directory were created: `logs.log` and `logs`
-- Inside the directory `logs` you can see one file `app.log` .Here is the initialization logs
+- Inside the directory `logs` you can see one file `app.log`.
+Here is the initialization logs
 - Now we need to join this Global L0 to the integrationnet, run the following command:

 ```bash